tdwg/bdq/tg2/_review/docs/tutorial/index.md

 These summaries help distinguish “many unique problems” from “one recurring problem”, and they help avoid spending time reviewing records one-by-one when the underlying cause is systematic.

-#### 8.2.2 Look for point causes and systemic errors
+#### 8.2.2 Look for Point Causes and Systemic Errors

-Many apparent record-level failures have *point causes*: a single upstream issue that propagates broadly when data are transformed, denormalized, or aggregated.
+Many record-level problems that appear as widespread in a data set have *point causes*: a single upstream issue that propagates broadly when data are transformed, denormalized, or aggregated.
 Examples include:

 - a mapping error that swaps fields or applies the wrong delimiter,
 - an export rule that adds leading/trailing whitespace,
+- an error in an authority table (such as a taxon name table) that propagates to many related records in denormalized exports (e.g. identifications),
 - a controlled vocabulary change that was not reflected in a pick-list,
 - a missing join key that causes large-scale loss of related values.